-Emergency planning is a civil protection duty for Category 1 responders.
-Category 1 responders are required to maintain plans for preventing emergencies, and for reducing, controlling or mitigating the effects of emergencies.
-They should draw on risk assessments and must
+-and places eEmergency planning is aat the heart of the civil protection duty on-for Category 1 responders.
+The Act requires Category 1 responders are required to maintain plans for preventing emergencies, and for reducing, controlling or mitigating the effects of emergencies and taking other action in the event of emergencies.
+They should draw on risk assessments and

-403 maintain arrangements to warn, inform and advise the public at the time of an emergency.

-404 Local emergency plans must include details about how it will be determined whether an

-405 emergency has occurred, and make provision for training and exercising of relevant employees.

-406 Category 1 responders should involve Category 2 responders in the planning, training and

-407 exercising.
-They are also required to consider the activities of relevant voluntary organisations,

-408 which are not subject to the CCA, to ensure local emergency plans are effective.
-Fire and

-409 rescue services must ensure that local emergency plans are reviewed and updated periodically.
+Local emergency plans must include details about how it will be determined whether an emergency has occurred, and make provision for training and exercising of relevant employees.
+Category 1 responders should involve Category 2 responders in the planning, training and exercising.
+They are also required to consider the activities of relevant voluntary organisations, which are not subject to the CCA, to ensure local emergency plans are effective.
+Fire and rescue services must ensure that local emergency plans are reviewed and updated periodically.

-410 Statutory resilience forums
+Statutory resilience forums

-- 411 Statutory resilience forums are multi-agency partnerships made up of local Category 1 and - 412 Category 2 responders, including fire and rescue services.
-They are referred to as Local - 413 Resilience Forums (LRFs) in England and Wales, as Local Resilience Partnerships (LRPs) in - 414 Scotland, and as Emergency Preparedness Groups (EPGs) in Northern Ireland. - 415 The National Resilience Standards for Local Resilience Forums (LRFs) is a set of individual 416 standards that are intended to: - Establish a consistent and progressive means for LRFs and their constituent local responder organisations - Enable them to self-assure their capabilities and overall level of readiness - Guide continuous improvement against mandatory requirements
+Statutory resilience forums are multi-agency partnerships made up of local Category 1 and Category 2 responders, including fire and rescue services.
+They are referred to as Local Resilience Forums (LRFs) in England and Wales, as Local Resilience Partnerships (LRPs) in Scotland, and as Emergency Preparedness Groups (EPGs) in Northern Ireland.

+The National Resilience Standards for Local Resilience Forums (LRFs) is a set of individual standards that are intended to:

+- Establish a consistent and progressive means for LRFs and their constituent local responder organisations - Enable them to self-assure their capabilities and overall level of readiness - Guide continuous improvement against mandatory requirements

-422 Fire and rescue services must:
+Fire and rescue services must:

-Reference Strategic action Comment 20428 Be a member of a statutory resilience forum to participate in developing local emergency planning for the strategic co-ordination of major incidents Amend 20434 Maintain plans for preventing emergencies, and for reducing, controlling or mitigating the effects of emergencies Amend Maintain arrangements to warn, inform and advise the public at the time of an emergency New 20425 Ensure local emergency plans include details about how it will be determined whether an emergency has occurred Amend 20426 Train and exercise relevant employees for responding to the local emergency plans Amend 20427 Ensure that local emergency plans are reviewed and updated periodically Amend
+Reference Strategic action Comment 20428 Be a member of a statutory resilience forum to Pparticipate in developingtheir local emergency planning groupfor the strategic coordination of major incidents Amend 20434 Ensure that an appropriate level of planning for foreseeable major risks is in place Maintain plans for preventing emergencies, and for reducing, controlling or mitigating the effects of emergencies Amend Maintain arrangements to warn, inform and advise the public at the time of an emergency New 20425 Ensure local emergency plans include details about how it will be Develop a precedure for determined whether an emergency has occurred Amend

+20426 Make provision for tTraining and exercise relevant employeeskey Amend staff; and provision for exercising for responding to the local emergency plans to ensure it is effective 20427 Ensure that the local emergency plans are reviewed and updated periodically and kept up-to-date Amend
-Reference Strategic action Comment 20429 Ensure relevant personnel are aware of their responsibilities for emergency planning as detailed in the Civil Contingencies Act or Northern Ireland Civil Contingencies Framework Amend Involve Category 2 responders in the planning, training and exercising for local emergency plans New

-Consider the activities of relevant voluntary organisations to ensure local emergency plans are effective New 20431 Embed the Joint Emergency Services Interoperability Principles (JESIP) in their ways of working Archive 20433 As part of the emergency planning group, ensure an adequate programme of multi-agency training, exercising and planning Archive
+Reference Strategic action Comment 20429 Train allEnsure relevant personnel are aware of their responsibilities for emergency planning as detailed in the requirements of the Civil Contingencies Act (CCA) and or Northern Ireland Civil Contingencies Framework (or devolved equivalent) Amend Involve Category 2 responders in the planning, training and exercising for local emergency plans New Consider the activities of relevant voluntary organisations to ensure local emergency plans are effective New 20431 Embed the Joint Emergency Services Interoperability Principles (JESIP) in their ways of working Archive 20433 As part of the emergency planning group, ensure an adequate programme of multi-agency training, exercising and planning Archive